 1. Droppings: If you notice rat droppings in your home as you clean it, that means this pest has gained access to your home.
 The droppings which resemble seeds are a bit shiny when they are fresh and become dark over time.

 2. Bits Of Hair: It is also typical for rats to shed from time to time.
-So, be alert to bits of hair which may look black, gray, or tan following their squeezing through gaps or brushing up against a wall.
+So, be alert to bits of hair that may look black, gray, or tan following their squeezing through gaps or brushing up against a wall.

 3. Tracks and Paths: Rats have the habit of using the same routes as they move around a home.
 This means that they leave tracks which may be evident through the dust that shows frequent tail drag marks or forefingers.

 4. Strong Smell: Rats leave strong smells in the areas where they travel.
 So, if there is the smell of urine that you are not sure of, it means your home has been infested by rats.

 5. Debris: Discovery of debris such as rubbish or wood chips reveal the presence of rats.

 As you uncover rat holes, do not hesitate to block them without trapping the rat first.
 Blocking the holes may cause them to chew their way out but if they do not find a way out and die in your home, they decompose and emit a very terrible smell.
 A decomposed body may attract bacteria and other pests which would lead to a disaster.